 Who Pays When an Underage Driver Hits You?

-On March 10, 2020, in Cypress, Texas, a vehicle occupied by three 15-year-olds traveling on FM 529 ran a red light, and as a result their car was struck as well was a third car.
+On March 10, 2020, in Cypress, TX, a vehicle occupied by three 15-year-olds traveling on FM 529 ran a red light, and as a result, their car was struck as well as a third car.
 All three teens were taken to the hospital.
 The two passengers were confirmed to be in stable condition; however, the 15-year-old male driver was taken to the hospital in critical condition.

 The Irony of the Same Household Exclusion Applied to an Underage Driver